E-Sh4rk/TypeInference/random.md

 ------

-- Conditions for "well-formation" preservation when substituting environments
+- Conditions for the substitution lemma...
   EX: f x->y    if x is Int then f x else ...
   Even if closed: f (id 3) -> y     if id 3 is Int then f (id 3) else ...

-- Target language not stable by reduction
-  EX: if (fun x. if ...)
-0 is Any then ... else ...

 ### Adding polymorphism